ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Value: SEM_ID_TBD

-* Description: Administrative operations at the ACE Group Manager for Group OSCORE.
+* Description: Permissions to perform administrative operations at the ACE Group Manager for Group OSCORE.

 * Reference: \[\[This document\]\]